Also divided into subtopics due to excessive length:

 At the beginning of the war in Ukraine, the defense stock Hensoldt rose from €14 to €28.
 This was followed by weeks of high volatility and a sudden focus on defense stocks.

 The war had only just begun, the oil price was on an upward trend and there were hardly any public assessments of the length of the war.
-Days before, the 100 billion package was announced; Hensoldt was supposed to get small contracts, but at the same time was allegedly working on a project with the White House.
+Days before, the 100 billion package was announced; Hensoldt was to receive small orders, but at the same time was supposedly working on a project with the White House.

 Market capitalization 2 billion, rather niche business, but would benefit from increased military spending.